luminati-io/Glassdoor-dataset-samples/README.md

 <h3>2.
 Market trends & growth</h3>

 Assess company growth and industry trends to support data-driven decisions.
-Hedge funds, VCs, and financial firms can significantly boost their investment analysis using the Crunchbase dataset.
+Hedge funds, VCs, and financial firms can significantly boost their investment analysis using the Glassdoor dataset.

 <h3>3.
 B2B company data</h3>

-Enhance your lead generation and sales intelligence by integrating high-quality company and employee data into your CRM, enriched with a comprehensive Crunchbase dataset.
+Enhance your lead generation and sales intelligence by integrating high-quality company and employee data into your CRM, enriched with a comprehensive Glassdoor dataset.

 <h2>Free access to web scraping tools and datasets for academic researchers and NGOs</h2>